HISTORY OF THE HOLIDAYS

 Welcome to this year’s edition of the History of the Holidays.
 I’m Bill Petro, your friendly neighborhood historian.
-From now through the Spring or vernal equinox, most of the major secular and sacred holidays are celebrated.
+From now through the Spring or vernal equinox, we celebrate most of the major secular and sacred holidays.
 This is a series that recounts the history behind the major American holidays, some of the minor ones, and a few international ones as well.

-Many of the sacred holidays in our American “Judeo-Christian” heritage have secular associations, as many of the seemingly secular holidays actually have religious roots.
+Many of the sacred holidays in our American “Judeo-Christian” heritage have secular associations, while many of the seemingly secular holidays actually have religious roots.

 Many Americans, even religious ones, are unaware of the history behind the holidays.
 If you are interested in Halloween, and how trick or treat became involved in it, you’ll like this series on the history of the holidays.